Miranda (TV series): Conception

 Abigail Wilson, who worked for comedians Dawn French and Jennifer Saunders, suggested Hart pitch a show to the BBC after seeing her perform in 2003.
 Following a read-through of her script with Saunders and BBC executives, a television pilot, based on her semi-autobiographical writing, was filmed in early 2008, and the series was then developed into a sitcom for radio; Miranda Hart's Joke Shop aired on BBC Radio 2 in August and September 2008.
 A television series was commissioned in August 2008 and began filming in June 2009.
 Outdoor shots for series one were shot in Hounslow, West London.

+The set of Miranda's shop was previously the set of Eddie's kitchen in Absolutely Fabulous.

 In an interview with the BBC's Writersroom, Hart said of the semi-autobiographical basis for the series:

 Well I developed this stand-up persona, and that's where it all started from.
 I realised I was getting laughs being a version of me, and that's what ended up in the sitcom.
 You do ultimately start from yourself but I'm pleased to say I did have to exaggerate for comedic effect.
 It wasn't entirely autobiographical.
 I'm not quite that mad.